jlmacle/z--news-monitoring-helper/README.md

 The terminal is another place where you can see when a keyword has been considered as detected. <br>
 By Ctrl-clicking on a link in the terminal, you can open the URL in a browser. <br> <br>
 Note that not all breakthroughs will be recent. <br>
-That being said, the program is a potentially useful companion for news monioring. <br> <br>
+That being said, the program is a potentially useful companion for news monitoring. <br> <br>
 Happy searching.